 (left) S. Lucia del Gonfalone; (centre) its bell tower; (right) sacred image portraying St. Stephen

 The fašade of the church was redesigned by Marco David in 1765 and the interior was the object of many changes in the 1860s, so the church does not retain much of its original aspect and decoration.
-St. Lucy is patron saint of the blind and those with eye-trouble and S. Lucia al Gonfalone received votive offerings of golden eyes.
+St. Lucy of Syracuse is patron saint of the blind and those with eye-trouble and S. Lucia al Gonfalone received votive offerings of golden eyes.
 Benvenuto

 Cellini, a Florentine goldsmith and sculptor, who lived nearby is known for having offered a golden eye which he personally chiselled.

 The tiny church of S. Stefano in Piscinula which was located opposite S. Lucia was pulled down in ca 1870.
 A sacred image of St. Stephen marks the modern building which replaced the church.
 After S. Lucia del Gonfalone Via dei Banchi Vecchi becomes Via di Monserrato.